 Building maintenance works can be generated in numerous ways.
 These include customer requests or through inspections carried out in line with the Condition Inspection Handbook developed by Council.
-Staff utilise tablet technology to download building information prior to going into the field to undertake inspections.
-Requests are recorded in the Asset Management System used by Council, and prioritised for action.
+Staff utilise the Asset Management Mobile App (through IPAD) to capture the latest condition data in the field as part of the inspection process.
+Requests are recorded in the Asset Management System used by Council and prioritised for action.
 Any significant issues that are identified are included in future renewal programs.